Emily Durgin: 2017-2021

 The summer after graduating from UConn, Durgin won the Maine Women's division at the Beach to Beacon 10K in a time of 34:43.
 She relocated to Boston shortly thereafter to train with an elite team sponsored by New Balance.

 Durgin competed primarily on the track in her early professional career, achieving national-class times in the 5,000 and 10,000 meters.
 In December 2020, she qualified for the United States Olympic Trials in the 10,000 meters with her time of 32:22.56 at The Track Meet in Capistrano, California.

 At the 2020 United States Olympic Trials (track and field) in June 2021, Durgin placed 9th in the 10,000 meters with a time of 32:25.45.
 Shortly thereafter she signed a professional contract with Adidas.

 After the Olympic Trials, she transitioned her focus to road racing and achieved immediate success over the summer of 2021.
-She placed 2nd in the USATF 10 km Championship in Atlanta, GA, 2nd at the USATF 6 km Championship in Canton, OH, and 3rd at the USATF 20 km Championship in New Haven, CT.
+She placed 2nd in the USATF 10K Championship in Atlanta, GA, 2nd at the USATF 6K Championship in Canton, OH, and 3rd at the USATF 20K Championship in New Haven, CT.

 2022-Present

-Her 2022 season started off strong with a 1:07:54 half marathon performance at the Aramco Houston Half.
-At the time, her mark was the 6th fastest in history for an American woman.
+Her 2022 season started with a 1:07:54 half marathon performance at the Aramco Houston Half.
+At the time, her mark was the sixth fastest in history for an American woman.

 In May, she returned to the track to run a personal-best 10,000 meter time of 31:33.83 at The Track Meet in Capistrano, California.
 Over the summer in her home state of Maine, she finished 2nd in a world-class field at the Beach to Beacon 10K, narrowly missing becoming the first American woman to ever win the race.

-In the fall, she notched another top-3 finish at a USATF Road Racing Championship, claiming 3rd over 10 miles in Minneapolis, Minnesota.
+In the fall, she achieved another top-3 finish at a USATF Road Racing Championship, finishing 3rd over 10 miles in Minneapolis, Minnesota.
 She made her marathon debut at the 2022 New York City Marathon, but failed to finish the race.

 She began 2023 by returning to cross country running, placing 3rd at the USA Cross Country Championships in Richmond, Virginia.
-In September, she notched her second top-3 finish at the USATF 20 km Championship in New Haven, CT, recording a time of 1:06:59.
+In September, she got her second top-3 finish at the USATF 20K Championship in New Haven, CT, recording a time of 1:06:59.

 Later that season, Durgin made her second attempt at the marathon distance, racing the Toronto Waterfront Marathon.
-She was the top American and 5th overall in a time of 2:26:46.
+She was the top American and fifth overall in a time of 2:26:46.

-In February 2024, she continued her success in the marathon with a 9th-place finish of 137 women at the 2024 United States Olympic Trials (marathon) in Orlando, Florida.
+In February 2024, she continued her success in the marathon with a ninth finish of 137 women at the 2024 United States Olympic Trials (marathon) in Orlando, Florida.
 She ran in the lead pack for much of the race, which took place in hot, sunny conditions.

 That spring, Durgin became a US Champion for the first time when she won the USATF 10-mile Championship in Washington, DC in a time of 51:26.
 She outran several notable competitors including Annie Frisbie, Rachel Smith, and Molly Huddle.